tonyraoul/bevy-game-demo/README.md

 ### Disclaimer
 This repository is AI generated using claude 3.5 - haiku model.

-# Bevy Bear Balance
+# Bevy Duck Balance

-A charming 3D platformer game built with the Bevy game engine and Rust, where you control a cute 4-legged bear trying to maintain balance on a floating platform while competing with other bears.
+A charming 3D platformer game built with the Bevy game engine and Rust, where you control a cute 4-legged duck trying to maintain balance on a floating platform while competing with other ducks.

 ## Game Description

-In Bevy Bear Balance, you take control of an adorable 4-legged bear who must carefully navigate a suspended platform.
+In Bevy Duck Balance, you take control of an adorable 4-legged duck who must carefully navigate a suspended platform.
 But you're not alone!
-Other bears are also fighting for territory on the platform.
-The goal is simple: stay on the platform as long as possible while avoiding being pushed off by rival bears.
-Each time your bear falls off, you lose a precious point from your initial score of 10.
+Other ducks are also fighting for territory on the platform.
+The goal is simple: stay on the platform as long as possible while avoiding being pushed off by rival ducks.
+Each time your duck falls off, you lose a precious point from your initial score of 10.

 ## Development Roadmap

 ### Core Mechanics [Priority 1]
-- [ ] Create 3D bear model and animations
+- [ ] Create 3D duck model and animations
   - [ ] Idle animation
   - [ ] Walking animation
   - [ ] Pushing animation